prediqtiv/prediqtiv.github.io/trades-get/README.md

 ****Manage versions before making changes!!****

+### 2017-05-23 ~ Theo

+* Ongoing effort to catch errors as they happen
+	* Takes much time as each run takes twenty or so minutes to complete
+	* Most of times runs without errors
+	* Learning how to simulate errors ;-)

 ### 2017-05-21 ~ Theo

 Friday's run failed.
 Fingers crossed today's cleanup fixed things

 * Full code cleanup and streamline
+* 2017-05-18 ~ Set trigger to run daily

 ### 2017-05-18 ~ Theo